ome/omero-guide-introduction/docs/data-management.rst

     If you intend to move the duplicate into a different group, it is recommended that you duplicate the annotations as well.
-    If you link the annotations from other objects to your duplicates, the link might be cut during the subsequent move of that duplicate to another group.
+    If you link the annotations from other objects to your duplicates, the link might be deleted during the subsequent move of that duplicate to another group.

 .. |image0| image:: images/management1.png